 - Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
 You will need to talk about the benefits and risks to your child and the baby.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Swollen gland.

 - Chest pain or pressure or a fast heartbeat.

 - Blood in the urine.

 - Changes in taste or smell like loss of taste or smell have happened with this drug.
 This most often goes back to normal after this drug is stopped but may last for a long time or may never go back to normal.
-Call your doctor right away if you have a change in taste or loss of taste, weight loss without trying, change in mood like low mood (depression), or are not hungry.
+Call the doctor right away if your child has a change in taste or loss of taste, weight loss without trying, change in mood like low mood (depression), or is not hungry.